 What is Novel Coronavirus (COVID-19)?

 Coronaviruses are a large group of viruses that are common among animals and humans.
 In rare cases, animal coronaviruses can be transmitted from animals to humans.
 This novel coronavirus that causes COVID-19 is a newly discovered coronavirus that has not been previously detected in animals or humans.
 The source of this virus is not yet known.

 What are the symptoms of COVID-19?

 Symptoms of COVID-19 are similar to basic flu symptoms and may appear 2-14 days after exposure.
-These include fever, cough and shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting.
+These include fever, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting.

 Reports of illness have ranged from mild to severe.
 Cases tend to be mild for those who are young and healthy.
 For this reason, it is important not to panic.

 What should I do if I’m experiencing symptoms?

 If you are experiencing symptoms, separate yourself from people and animals and register for a COVID-19 test.
 Tests are free and available to all residents of LA County.
 If you would like to get tested, LA County is encouraging residents to first contact their Primary Care Provider or Healthcare Center.
 If you are unable to receive a test, free testing is available across LA County at various testing sites.
 To locate a testing site near you, click here.
 To sign up for a test in LA County, click here.